NoviScl/AI-Researcher/README.md

 ## Review Scores

 We release the full set of review scores collected in the `results` directory, along with all the scripts that we used to do the stistical tests in the paper.
-All reviewer names have been anonumized to protect their information.
+All reviewer names have been anonymized to protect their information.
 We will release the free-text rationales later after phase II of our study is completed.

 ## Citation